Sulfate adenylyltransferase (ADP)

-Thus, the two substrates of this enzyme are ADP and sulfate, whereas its two products are phosphate and adenylyl sulfate.
+Sulfate adenylyltransferase (ADP) is an enzyme that catalyzes the first of two chemical reactions that convert adenosine diphosphate to 3'-phosphoadenosine-5'-phosphosulfate, a coenzyme in sulfotransferase reactions.

+The enzyme characterised from yeast combines adenosine diphosphate with sulfate ion, giving phosphate (P_{i}) as a byproduct.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is ADP:sulfate adenylyltransferase.
 Other names in common use include ADP-sulfurylase, sulfate (adenosine diphosphate) adenylyltransferase, and adenosine diphosphate sulfurylase.
-This enzyme participates in sulfur metabolism.